Malabo - When to Visit

 Year-Round Essentials

-Comfortable walking sandals with good grip
+comfortable walking shoes with decent grip

 Clothing